Pagan origins, Christian

 only caught on in the mid-19th century.
 Modern-day opposition continues: some condemn the Christmas

-they believe -- incorrectly -- that the custom of cutting down a tree, erecting it in the home and
+tree because they believe that the custom of cutting down a tree, erecting it in the home and

 is primarily as a secular symbol